elifkcontar/proj/README.md

      &nbsp;   **group/** (This folder must contain all the group.xlsx files) </br>
      &nbsp;   **csv/** (This folder must contain the ground truth csv file) </br>
      &nbsp;   **image_data/** (This folder must contain all the images to be used) </br>

 2) You must then set the path of your data in the config.py file by changing the value of the "data_folder" key.
 Set it to the path of data_folder. </br>
 **For ex:** If the location of all the above 3 folders is in folder called Test located in the home folder, then the data_folder key will have "/home/{your_username}/Test/". </br>
 **Note: It is important to get this path right and that you set it up correctly.
 Also do not forget to add the '/' at the end of your path**

+3) Lastly, to start jupyter notebook, make sure you run `jupyter notebook --NotebookApp.iopub_data_rate_limit=10000000000` so as to ensure that all the output is printed